 “It could be little, like our mixer breaking the week before Christmas, or a whole batch of bread not working out, or it could be major like the city revoking our occupancy permit on the day we opened our bakery over one missing check mark on a form,” Janna adds.
 They admit that the highs and lows take a toll on their mental health, typically manifesting in stress or sleepless nights.

 How to build resilience

 While entrepreneurship may always be fraught with uncertainty, the early stages of starting a business are likely to come with more lows than highs.
-It’s important to persevere through those bumps, as they typically entail solving foundational problems that are key to getting your business up and running, like figuring out complicated logistics or finding the right suppliers.
+It’s important to persevere through those bumps, as they typically entail solving foundational problems that are key to getting your business up and running, like figuring out complicated logistics, finding the right suppliers, and hiring employees.
 Getting those early, hard problems right will pay dividends in the long run.